nihalalarifi/hackathon-platform/README.md

 The hardest problem was designing a single REST API that serves four completely different user roles without duplicating logic or exposing restricted endpoints.

 The solution was a JWT-based token system that encodes the user's role at login, combined with a reusable `token_required` decorator that validates the token on every protected route.
-Role-specific routes simply check the decoded role field and return 403 if it does not match — keeping authorization logic co-located with each route rather than scattered across middleware layers.
+Role specific routes simply check the decoded role field and return 403 if it does not match keeping authorization logic co-located with each route rather than scattered across middleware layers.
 This made it straightforward to add the mentor edit/delete endpoints later without touching the auth system at all.

 ## License